messerli-informatik-ag/code-style/readme.md

 ## Usage

-Add the following import to your `csproj` or `Directory.Build.targets`:
+Add the following import to your `csproj` or `Directory.Build.props`:

 ```xml
 <Project>